Deferred Revenue vs. Revenue Backlog

 Also sometimes referred to simply as backlog, revenue backlog is the balance of unrecognized revenue that occurs when you recognize revenue for term subscriptions over the term of the subscription.

-How do you calculate deferred revenue and revenue backlog?
+How do you calculate deferred revenue vs. revenue backlog?

 Generally speaking, both numbers would be calculated using the same revenue schedules and are drawn down using those schedules.
 However: